skip to main content

 I am married with two children and have two pet dogs which I enjoy walking.
 I look forward to continue working with the other Governors to help transform the hospital together.

-Councillor James Reeder Councillor James Reeder, Suffolk County Council
+A head and shoulders photograpg of Councillor James Reeder Councillor James Reeder, Suffolk County Council

 Born in Bury St Edmunds, I lived in Stowmarket until I married and moved to Lowestoft.
 With careers in the Merchant Navy, accountancy, Waveney’s largest independent retail group and the family Nursing/Residential Home, I have also been an active member of the Chamber of Commerce.